 I started by calling attention to the brush stroke and its simple beauty.
 Now, think about the jump.
 The tension, drama, and importance of the jump cannot be overstated.
 Jumpman would later become Mario, the first avatar to jump and a mascot to all of gaming.
 Of all the games that came since in the Mario franchise, it’s 1981’s Donkey Kong (Nintendo) whose jump I find has the most intensity and power.
 This isn’t to say Mario, and his jumping, has not developed remarkably: from humble beginnings in Donkey Kong and Mario Bros., up through Super Mario Bros., SMB3 and Yoshi’s Island, and finally making a spectacular jump to 3D in Super Mario 64 (and that’s just the main series).
 But, at least until the translation to 3D, they all add rather than subtract.
 More jumps, more obstacles, more plot, more minigames, more verbs.
 The individual jumps matter less and less.
 Donkey Kong could be called minimalistic in retrospect, though it had no minimalistic intentions behind it – if seen as a progression on Space Panic (Universal Entertainment Corporation, 1980) it is the opposite, adding a jump and more kinds of levels.
 Compare this to Getting Over It With Bennett Foddy (Foddy, 2017).
 While it doesn’t have jumping, it does have wonderfully tense, beautifully simple platforming.
 It has one mechanic, one verb: moving the hammer.
 Chris Wagar (2019) does a good job of breaking down the amount of depth that is achieved by just this one mechanic in Cultivating Possibility Space.
 Then again, there is nothing like it – it has nothing to distil, no starting point from which it strips away and subtracts to achieve a more pure and focused end result.
 It’s minimal, but not even restrospectively is it truly minimalistic.

 Enter Jump King (Nexile, 2019).
-It’s inspired by Getting Over It, but with a more classical platforming style: the hammer and pot are no more, replaced by the classic jump.
+It’s inspired by Getting Over It, but with a more traditional platforming style: the hammer and pot are no more, replaced by the classic jump.
 Besides this is also the decade-old Canabalt (Saltsman, 2009), inventor of the endless runner subgenre.
 Together, they represent everything that a jump is and can be, and little to no more.
 They both strip away anything that doesn’t help convey this, leaving the player to face the inherent beauty and power of the mechanic at the core of so many games.
 Canabalt is always moving, never giving you room to think, demanding action.
-Jump King is static, putting to onus on you to act, inviting deliberation.
+Jump King is static, putting the onus on you to act, inviting deliberation.
 Every meaningful jump is a result of deliberate thought, quick action, or a mix of both.
 However, the endless runner was inevitable and a short distance from what platformers already were – Jump King stands out as a much bigger divergence from standard platforming design with its slower pace.
 Through this, however, the game distils jumping platformers (which is most platformers) to their purest essence.
 Canabalt isn’t minimalistic in this same sense, it’s a bit more of a simplification and doesn’t gain anything specific from the changes it does.
 So, what is the essential experience of platforming, of jumping?

 Breaking down the process of jumping, I’d say there’s 4 distinct steps.
 (1) You see an obstacle before you, (2) simulate in your head how the mechanics will function to bypass it, (3) consider any consequences and modifiers (enemies, the punishment for failing the jump, what the next obstacle is if you can see it) to adjust your plan, and (4) make the jump according to it.
 If you end up failing, you may also have an epilogue of reacting to mitigate the punishment or even turning failure into success, like moving to avoid an attack you didn’t see coming or grabbing onto the side of a platform to wall jump to safety.
 In most games this is internalized and automatic, if not to start then certainly by a ways in, but Jump King allows the player no such comfort until they have really mastered the game and its jumps.
 No two obstacles are the same – each one is different either in what you can collide with, how far and high you need to jump, how big the margin of error is, and/or how far you will fall.
 Later areas and the DLCs also have various environmental effects like wind or snow to mix it up without ever becoming mere gimmicks.